The Best Telehealth Providers in Canada

 - Can be pricey for some if not covered by insurance.

-Beacon is best for anyone that would like help with anxiety, depression, PTSD, and insomnia.
+Beacon is great for anyone that would like help dealing with anxiety, depression, PTSD, and insomnia.
 They don’t treat substance abuse or eating disorders and ask that you choose a different therapy provider.

 Pros